MNYeruva/JourneyOfAWS/README.md

 # JourneyOfAWS
-I am using this repository to document my journey learning about AWS.
+I am using this repository to document my journey learning about AWS